Ann P. Blackwell, Dean

 The Educational Field Experiences (EFE) office has been directed by the Professional Education Council of The University of Southern Mississippi to act as the central clearinghouse for the teacher candidacy and teacher internship (formerly known as student teaching) placements.
 Although specific requirements vary from department to department, education students are required to complete a minimum of 15 clock hours of observation and 15 clock hours of practicum prior to teacher internship.

 Teacher internship serves as the capstone semester of the teacher education program.
-This semester provides all teacher education students the opportunity to apply best professional practices in two separate and diverse experiences in state-accredited P-12 schools or designated international and national sites of diverse placement.
+This semester provides all teacher education students the opportunity to apply best professional practices in diverse experiences in state-accredited K-12 schools or designated international and national sites of diverse placement.

 All field experiences are completed in accredited, off-campus host schools designated by EFE directors.
 Guidance and evaluation are provided by cooperating host school mentors and supervisory faculty members from Southern Miss.

 THE TEACHER INTERNSHIP SEMESTER: Registration for the final semester of field work is restricted to 12 semester hours of teacher internship.
 It is a Southern Miss policy that no other course work be taken during the teacher internship and that all course work be completed before the final semester of field work.

 - Must have been admitted to the teacher education program and completed the teacher education curriculum.